karanpratapsingh/HyperTrade/README.md

 A few months ago I got into the crypto market.
 It was all new and fascinating to me.
 The idea of this project originally came from a script I used to automate buying and selling of fiat assets.

-I was curious and wanted to scale it into a real system which can execute trades for me.
+I was curious and wanted to scale it into a real system that can execute trades for me.
 I had a lot of fun building this.
 I got to play with lots of different technologies while growing my financial knowledge.

 Feel free to [reach out](https://karanpratapsingh.com?action=contact) to me if you have any additional questions.
 There are lots of fixes and features to be done!